fish906/docker-weather/README.md

 The Dashboard uses OpenWeatherAPI to collect its data.
 Therefore, you need an API KEY from OpenWeather (you need to create a free account).
 To specify the location, put in the CITY ID of the desired location in the docker compose file.

-Copy the required files into your local directory using wget.
+Copy the required files into your local directory using git clone.
 After that, use docker compose up -d.